Fermented Kimchi is easy to make, and a favorite ferment at the homestead! Kimchi is a spicy fermented side dish made with vegetables and seasonings.

 - Place it in the refrigerator and enjoy when chilled!

-Remember wood is best to use when tasting and tampering!
+Use only a non-reactive utensil – Wood is best to use when tasting and tampering!

 When it tastes perfect to you it is most likely ready.
 3-5 days does the trick for me, many other people ferment theirs for much longer.
 Experiment and have fun.